 Most interesting and frequently published accounts of forgiveness are those that involve trauma where forgiveness is almost a heroic act.
 But what about the subtle yet ongoing and committed forgiveness that goes on in close relationship and families?

-It seems that in close relationships and families forgiving takes place much more often and can be contextually much more complex.
-Forgiveness looks very different in close versus more distant relationships, and family relationships and their dynamics can become a significant context and influencing factor in the process of forgiving.
+In close relationships and families, forgiving occurs much more often and can be contextually much more complex.
+Forgiveness looks different in close versus more distant relationships, and family relationships and their dynamics can become a significant context and influencing factor in the process of forgiving.

 The heart of a mother is a deep abyss at the bottom of which you will always find forgiveness.